mk43275/Pittsburgh/README.md

 ### What was done:
 - Explored the dataset
 - Cleaned the dataaset to the necessary columns and relevant information.
-- Updated the addresses (even with varying owners).
+- Updated the addresses fixing the varying owner rows.

 ### Detailed Insights Summarized:
 - In our original *cleaned* data, City of Pittsburgh owned 460 properties